 And peanut butter + bananas = omg yes!!
 These peanut butter banana cupcakes are kind of like eating a peanut butter and banana sandwich with a little honey drizzled over (you do that too, right?), but just so much better.
 And prettier.

 The thing is that the cupcake part really is pretty healthy.
 There’s not much sugar, very little butter and half the flour is whole wheat so all in all they’re not so bad.
-I also tried to convince myself that the icing was healthy too since most of the butter is replaced by banana, but then I remembered about the sugar.
+I also tried to convince myself that the icing was healthy too since most of the butter is replaced by banana, but then I remembered the sugar.
 Oh ya, that whole 2 1/2 cups of powdered sugar isn’t so healthy, I guess.
 The good news is that even without the icing these cupcakes are super yummy.

 I have to thank three people for making these cupcakes a reality.
 (Does that sentence sound like I’m accepting an Oscar award, or is it just me?)
 The first is my handsome man who, after I told him I was thinking of making carrot cake cupcakes, reminded me that in the past month I have shared with you recipes for Moist Carrot Cake with Cream Cheese Frosting AND Carrot Cake Whoopie Cookies with Cream Cheese Frosting.
 It might have been a carrot cake overload so he suggested banana bread.
 The second person I have to thank for these is Erica from Coffee & Quinoa and her amazing pictures of her Peanut Butter Birthday Cupcakes with Banana Buttercream Frosting.
 And finally there’s Reeni over at Cinnamon Spice and Everything Nice and her recipe for Chocolate Chip Peanut Butter Banana Bread that this cupcake recipe is based off of.